'Smoke everywhere': Massive fire breaks out at car yard near Auckland Airport

-Fire crews are battling a massive blaze in Māngere early this morning at a car yard near Auckland Airport.
+Fire crews are battling a massive blaze in Māngere at a Tourism Holding Ltd campervan workshop near Auckland Airport.

-Up to 19 trucks from around Auckland have been called out to the blaze.
+Up to 70 firefighters and 14 trucks from around Auckland have been called out to the blaze.
 Thick, black smoke is billowing across a stretch of the motorway near the fire.

-Firefighters are tackling the large blaze using two aerial mounted hoses.
+Firefighters are tackling the large blaze using three aerial mounted hoses and numerous ground crews.

 Other firefighters are keeping watch of a fleet of rental camper vans parked next to the burning building.